-The Esri arcgis-datastore-singlemachine-upgrade.template.json Amazon Web Services (AWS) CloudFormation template upgrades ArcGIS Data Store 10.9 on a single Amazon Elastic Compute Cloud (EC2) instance that you created using the template described in Deploy ArcGIS Data Store on one machine using CloudFormation.
+The Esri arcgis-datastore-singlemachine-upgrade.template.json Amazon Web Services (AWS) CloudFormation template upgrades ArcGIS Data Store 10.9, 10.9.1, or 11.0 on a single Amazon Elastic Compute Cloud (EC2) instance that you created using the template described in Deploy ArcGIS Data Store on one machine using CloudFormation.

 The arcgis-datastore-singlemachine-upgrade.template.json template upgrades ArcGIS Data Store on one EC2 instance.